-STATUS: Backordered.
-Orders placed now are estimated to ship the week of December 9.
+STATUS: In stock.
+Orders placed now are expected to ship in 1-3 business days.

 Asgard 2 is the next generation of one of the most popular headphone amps in the world, boasting higher performance and convenience features such as switchable gain and preamp outputs.
 It’s a versatile control center for your desktop system, ideal for most headphones from IEMs to orthos, and with pre outs for powered desktop speakers.